Leading with Nobility for a New Era

 ~ Dr Dimity Podger, Director Barasa Consulting Group & Lead Facilitator

-Dr Dimity Podger, Director, Barasa Consulting Group & Lead Facilitator
+Dr Dimity Podger, Director, Barasa & Lead Facilitator

-In Australia, and internationally, she has worked with over 2,000 leaders to create the foundations for success through purpose-driven and ethical leadership programs and initiatives.
-She facilitates ethical leadership and values-driven culture programs as an associate with The Ethics Centre, co-leads the Leading With Purpose program for AGSM UNSW @ Business school, and serves on the Corporate Governance Committee of the AICD Corporate Governance Committee.
+Dimity also facilitates ethical leadership and values-driven culture programs as an associate with The Ethics Centre, co-leads the Leading With Purpose program for AGSM UNSW @ Business school, and serves on the Corporate Governance Committee of the AICD Corporate Governance Committee.
+Her doctorate in "Infusing spirituality into education for sustainability", guides her approach to her work.
+She also draws on international research she was apart of with civil society organisations and businesses, focused on values-driven organisational change.

-Dimity is passionate about working with clients who are committed to their own personal journey of character development, and influencing principle-led system change for the regeneration of society and the environment.
+Dimity is passionate about working with people who are committed to their own personal journey of character development and making a meaningful contribution to the regeneration of society and the environment.

 Alkimia Learning & Co-Designer